 Aside from state-of-the-art facilities, the outstanding curriculum and the diverse clinical exposure, what sets Mayo Clinic apart are the people.
 The principles of teamwork, partnership and family were important to the Mayo brothers.
 These principles continue to have a major impact on the practice of medicine and education throughout the institution.
 At Mayo Clinic, you will find the best people who work together as a team to offer outstanding patient care.

-The goal of our program is to train excellent pathologists who will become leaders in the field of pathology, as well as in their communities.
+The goal of our Surgical Pathology Fellowship is to train excellent pathologists who will become leaders in the field of pathology, as well as in their communities.

-I am very enthusiastic about our program.
+I am very enthusiastic about our fellowship.
 I am confident that once you have seen what Mayo Clinic's Department of Laboratory Medicine and Pathology has to offer, you will definitely consider training here.

 - Diva R. Salomao, M.D.